 The wsus_client module, or Windows Server Update Service (WSUS) module, lets Windows administrators manage operating system updates using their own servers instead of Microsoft’s Windows Update servers.

 puppet module install puppetlabs-wsus_client.
 This is the output (on a *nix machine):

 Preparing to install into /etc/puppetlabs/code/environments/production/modules ...
 Notice: Downloading from http://forgeapi.puppetlabs.com ...
 Notice: Installing -- do not interrupt ... /etc/puppetlabs/code/environments/production/modules └─┬ puppetlabs-wsus_client (v1.0.1) ├── puppetlabs-registry (v1.1.3) └── puppetlabs-stdlib (v4.11.0)

 If you’re installing a module directly on your Windows machine, the output looks like this:

 PS C:\Users\Administrator> puppet module install puppetlabs-wsus_client Notice: Preparing to install into C:/ProgramData/PuppetLabs/code/environments/production/modules ...
 Notice: Downloading from https://forgeapi.puppetlabs.com ...
 Notice: Installing -- do not interrupt ...
 C:/ProgramData/PuppetLabs/code/environments/production/modules +-- puppetlabs-wsus_client (v1.0.1) +-- puppetlabs-registry (v1.1.3) +-- puppetlabs-stdlib (v4.11.0)

 You have just installed a Puppet module.
+You can read about this module in the module readme.
 All of the classes in the module are now available to be added to the console and assigned to nodes.